Sorry, that’s a really bad pun… but one of the most common questions we are asked here is, “Where can I see snow in Tasmania?”

 The plateau offers a number of different walking trails.
 Arve Falls is beautiful and very easy to reach – as is Lake Osborne.

-Even the walk to Hartz Peak itself is relatively easy (3-5 hours return), as it is flat nearly the entire length, with just a short climb near the end.
+Even the walk to Hartz Peak itself is relatively easy (3-5 hours return), as it is flat nearly the entire length, with just a couple of short climbs near the end.

 #6 - Central Highlands